annakirkpatrick/git-resources/git_tutorial.md

 Click "Add SSH key", and you're done.
 (Github may prompt you for your password to confirm this new key actually belongs to you.)

-#Getting copies of existing repositories: clone and pull
+# Getting copies of existing repositories: clone and pull
-#Getting a new repository: clone
+## Copying a repository: clone
 We have already seen that we can view existing repositories online through the github interface.
 Even if you are not contributing code to a project, it probably won't take long to discover the limitations of this approach.
 As soon as you want to download many files at once, use tools like grep, or view history in a sensible way, you will need to clone the repository.